 - To reduce the risk of going over your credit limit and into debt.

-Secured cards require sizable deposits — typically $200-$500 — which becomes your credit limit.
+Secured cards require sizable deposits — typically $200 to $500 — which usually becomes your credit limit or translates to a certain credit-limit tier.
 But watch out!
-Secured credit cards carry high interest rates — make a late payment and you could not only be penalized at 29 percent interest, but injure your credit history further.
+Secured credit cards usually carry high interest rates.
+Make a late payment and you could not only be penalized at 29 percent interest, but injure your credit history further.

 A secured card is like rehabilitation for bad credit, and many financial institutions provide them, including CapitalOne, Wells Fargo and Orchard Bank.

 You’ve dealt with the drawbacks of bad credit, and now you’re taking the steps to rebuild it.
 That doesn’t mean you should stop monitoring your credit report and history.
 Did you know that 79 percent of all credit reports contain errors?

 Dispute your credit report with the bank or credit agencies if you feel an omission has been made, or if a recently resolved debt still remains outstanding on your records.